 tcpdump -i enp0s3 src solaris_server_IP and port 514

-In the tcpdump output below, you can see two authentication messages since I tried both failed and successful authentication.
+In the tcpdump output below, you can see two authentication messages since I tried both failed and successful authentication on Solaris 11.4 server.

 At the same time, you can check the log file on the remote server as define in the configuration file above.